boyrazcan33/TeamDashboard-front/README.md

 # Team Dashboard

 A responsive team management dashboard built with React and TypeScript.
+Clean, minimal UI focused on usability.

 ## Features